tarwn/lessthandot-hugo/blogs/content/posts/2009-06-10-avoid-conversions-in-execution-plans-by.md

 </div>

 <p>
   Now we will change the parameters from <strong>smallint </strong>and <strong>nvarchar </strong>to <strong>int </strong>and <strong>varchar </strong>in the query below.
-This won&#8217;t make any difference in the execution plan because the parameters used in the plan are still of the correct datatype since the inner parameters are used not the outer ones!!
+This won't make any difference in the execution plan because the parameters used in the plan are still of the correct datatype since the inner parameters are used not the outer ones!!
 </p>

 ```sql